fenilgmehta/fenilgmehta.github.io/_posts/2020-10-03-gate-preparation.md

 * 22:00 - 22:30 : Plan for the next day and go to bed

 On an average, I would study 7 hours per day.
+And after every hour, I would take a small 5-10 minute break to refresh my mind which helps remember better.
+And, during those small breaks, I would do activities which would act like a reward for studying for that one hour which motivates the mind to work harder.
+Have a look at [this video](https://youtu.be/e3N62CFmli8).

-### Resources
+## Resources

-NOTE: I am not endorcing or insisting on buying any of these resources.
+Note: I am not endorcing or insisting on buying any of these resources.
 I am just saying what I have experienced.
 It just turned out that the below resources were helpful to me.
 But some other resources may be helpful to you.

-Voltaire: "The best is the enemy of good"
-Don't go searching for the best resource to prepare for GATE (and anything one wants to learn or prepare for).
-Just consult few people whome you trust and start.
-My brother's friend had suggested me to use ACE academy books and MadeEasy testseries, and without a second thought, I decided to buy them.
+As Voltaire says "The best is the enemy of good".
+Don't go searching for the best resource to prepare for GATE (or anything you wants to learn or prepare for).
+Just consult few people whom you trust and start.
+My brother's friend had suggested me to use ACE academy books and MadeEasy testseries, and without a second thought, I decided to use them for my preparation.

 Each one of the above resource has its own pros and cons.
 In case of any doubt, I would compare their content.
 There have been situations where each resource would give different answer to the same question/topic.
 In such situation, I would do some deep research on that question/topic and write that down.